 Chairman of the Board and Chief Technology Officer, OracleKeynote

-Larry Ellison is executive chairman of Oracle Corporation and chief technology officer.
+Larry Ellison is chairman of Oracle Corporation and chief technology officer.
 He founded the company in 1977 and served as CEO until September 2014.
 He also races sailboats, flies planes, and plays tennis and guitar.